Alexei Petrovich, Tsarevich of Russia: Marriage and children

 After concluding his education, Alexei was urged by his father to meet and marry Princess Charlotte of Brunswick-Wolfenbüttel.
 Charlotte's family was connected by marriage to many of the great imperial families of Europe; her sister, Elisabeth Christine, was married to Holy Roman Emperor Charles VI, ruler of the Habsburg monarchy.
 Though the Tsarevich expressed reluctance to enter the marriage, the pair were nevertheless wed in Torgau on October 25, 1711.

 Shortly after the wedding, Alexei was dispatched to Toruń to superintend the provisioning of the Russian troops in Poland.
 His wife joined him in Toruń in December, but, in April 1712, he was ordered to join the army in Pomerania, and in the autumn of the same year, he was directed to accompany his father on a tour of inspection through Finland.

 The marriage is considered to have been unhappy according to contemporary accounts which described Alexei as frequently intoxicated and often critical of his wife, proclaiming that she was "pockmarked" and "too thin".
 After a year of marriage, Alexei insisted on maintaining separate apartments and refused to acknowledge his wife in public.
-Some historians speculate that the disapproval of Alexei's conservative supporters of his non-Orthodox bride was the ultimately cause of estrangement between Alexei and Charlotte.
+Some historians speculate that the disapproval of Alexei's conservative supporters of his non-Orthodox bride was ultimately the cause of estrangement between Alexei and Charlotte.
 Another influence on Alexei was Alexander Kikin, his political mentor and advisor, who had fallen out with the Tsar and had been deprived of his estates.